 The evaluation activities will allow for examining the impact of the program at two levels: formative and summative.
 Evaluation results will be used formatively while the grant is in progress to assess if students/family members are making adequate progress towards meeting the grant's objective and to see if program activities need to be modified.
 Based on the results, adjustments will be made to strengthen the delivery of program activities and to ensure that activities are being implemented as outlined in the grant.
 Using formative information, program staff will be better able to examine the impact of the program when analyzing end-of-year summative data.
-The following chart shows the documentation to evidence the completion of tasks for the DOE deliverables by the required dates.:
+The following chart shows the data and reports by the required dates: